Learn how to make a mesh wreath with these simple to follow steps. Create your own beautiful wreath to display on your front door.

-One of my favorite things to do is doing crafts and I love making wreaths.
-I have fallen in love with these mesh ribbon wreaths.
-Being that I have been having fun making these types of wreaths I thought it would be fun to share with you all how I make mine.
+One of my favorite things to do is make crafts and I love making wreaths.
+I have fallen in love with these deco mesh ribbon wreaths.
+Being that I have been having fun making these types of wreaths I thought it would be fun to share with you step by step directions.

 Adding the mesh

 In the picture, I show you how I make my mesh bows.
 I lay the mesh on the table and walk my fingers up to the middle of the wreath.